opendocsg/slw-judgments-backfill/2004_SGHC_173/report.md

  (b) Sivaraj admitted after the incident that he had hit the victim with a crowbar.

 26     The principles governing the admission of fresh evidence on appeal are well-settled.
-Three cumulative conditions must be satisfied to have the evidence admitted: _Juma’at bin Samad v PP_ [1993] 3 SLR 338 at 343, [13]–[14].
+Three cumulative conditions must be satisfied to have the evidence admitted: _Juma’at bin Samad v PP_ <span class="citation">[1993] 3 SLR 338</span> at 343, [13]–[14].
 First, it must be shown that the evidence could not have been obtained with reasonable diligence for use at the trial (“non-availability”).
 Second, the evidence must be such that, if given at the trial, it would probably have an important influence on the result of the case, although it need not be decisive (“relevance”).
 Third, the evidence must be apparently credible, although it need not be incontrovertible (“reliability”).

 27     I should first address a point raised by the Prosecution in its written submissions.
 It was said that the claims made in the new evidence that Sivaraj admitted hitting the victim with the crowbar are hearsay evidence, and therefore irrelevant and inadmissible.
 I was unable to agree with the Prosecution’s contention.
 Although the evidence was technically hearsay, it was nonetheless admissible by virtue of s 32(c) of the Evidence Act, which provides that such statements are relevant facts